Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Stress Response in Dogs

 Interested in learning more about a dog's response to stress?
-I was given as a gift for my birthday a great book by Robert M. Salposky, which was on my wishlist for quite some time.
+I was given a great book by Robert M. Salposky as a gift for my birthday, which was on my wishlist for quite some time.
 It is titled Why Zebras Don't Get Ulcers.
-While this book mostly talked about stress in humans, it would mention a bit about stress in animals.
+While this book mostly talked about stress in humans, it mentioned a bit about stress in animals.
 I often pondered about the effects of stress on dogs.

 This article is, therefore, inspired by the book and its valuable information.
 What types of stress do dogs suffer from?
 Salposky claims that the most upsetting stress in animals comes from acute physical stressors.
 These are sudden outbursts of stress responses seen in zebras that spot a lion and run for their lives or lions that are starving and must gather as much energy as possible so they can catch something to eat in order to survive.

 And then there are chronic physical stressors.
-These are sustained disasters that cause repeated stress because they are constantly recurring or are persisting for a long time.
+These are sustained disasters that cause repeated stress because they are constantly recurring or persisting for a long time.
 In dogs, there is the stress of being repeatedly left alone day after day, which causes them to suffer from separation anxiety.
 They also experience stress in an environment such as a shelter.

 Salposky adds a third type of stress, which he calls "psychological stressors," which we see in humankind.
 It's the uncanny ability we humans have in getting stressed just by thinking about events.
 We can re-create the same physiological stress responses as seen in zebras fighting for their lives just by sitting around and thinking about worrisome future events such as getting ready for a date or thinking about how we are going to pay for a mortgage.
 Some people even worry far in advance about things such as fear of aging or death.
 Interestingly, as humans, we are the only animal species capable of suffering from this kind of stress!